stevenaeola/gitpitch/prog/assessment_2_prog_1819/FAQ.md

 ## Are we supposed to require access tokens for the client side accessing our server through specific GET/ POST methods??

+Yes for POST methods, no for GET methods

 # Server-side quality

 # Extensions